erayzesen/Turquoise2D/README.md

 Turquoise 2D is an open source level editor software aimed for developing games using many game frameworks (currently Cocos2d-x is the only supported framework).

+If you want to make your own game editor to any game framework,  maybe this might be a good start.
+Improve it and help its improving!

 # What is the purpose of the project?
 Turquoise2D allows you to design levels for your video game and create user interfaces.